 The selected consolidated balance sheets data as of December 31, 1999 and 2000 and the selected consolidated statements of operations data for each year in the three years ended December 31, 2000, have been derived from our audited Consolidated Financial Statements appearing elsewhere in this prospectus.
-The balance sheet data as of March 31, 2001 and for the three months ended March 31, 2000 and 2001 have been derived from our unaudited Consolidated Financial

-Statements appearing elsewhere in this prospectus.
-The selected consolidated balance sheet data as of December 31, 1998 and the selected consolidated statement of operations data for the year ended December 31, 1997 have been derived from our audited consolidated financial statements not included in this prospectus.
+The balance sheet data as of March 31, 2001 and for the three months ended March 31, 2000 and 2001 have been derived from our unaudited Consolidated Financial Statements appearing elsewhere in this prospectus.
+The balance sheet data as of December 31, 1998 and the selected consolidated balance sheet data as of December 31, 1998 and the selected consolidated statement of operations data for the year ended December 31, 1997 have been derived from our audited consolidated financial statements not included in this prospectus.
+The selected consolidated balance sheets data as of December 31, 1996 and 1997, and the selected consolidated statements of operations data for the year ended December 30 perations data for the year ended peratements of operations data for the year ended statements of operations data for the year ended statements not included in this prospectus.
 The selected consolidated balance sheets data as of December 31, 1996 and 1997, and the selected consolidated statements of operations data for the year ended December 31, 1996 have been derived from our unaudited consolidated financial statements not included in this prospectus.
 The unaudited consolidated financial statements have been prepared by us on a basis consistent with the audited consolidated financial statements appearing elsewhere in this prospectus and, in the opinion of management, include all adjustments, consisting only of normal recurring adjustments, necessary for the fair presentation of this data.
 Historical results are not necessarily indicative of future results.